SV Meppen: Current squad

-Women's team

 Stadium

-The "MEP-Arena" is located in northern Meppen on Lathener Strasse.
-Construction on the site was finished in 1924 and the stadium was named "Hindenburg Stadion" two years later.
-In 1992 the stadium was renamed "Emsland-Stadion".
-A sponsorship deal in 2011 currently has the stadium branded as "MEP-Arena".
+The Hänsch-Arena is located in northern Meppen on Lathener Straße.
+Construction on the site was finished in 1924 and the stadium was named after Paul von Hindenburg two years later.
+In 1992 the stadium was renamed "Emslandstadion".
+A sponsorship deal in 2014 currently has the stadium branded as "Hänsch-Arena".
 The stadium's largest ever crowd of 18,000 spectators watched SV Meppen play a 1982 friendly against a Barcelona team that included Diego Maradona.
-Today the stadium has a capacity of 13,696.
+Today the stadium has a capacity of 13,241.